Session 13

 Notice that the definition of occurs-bound?

-.
-This is another example of
+calls occurs-free?.
+This is another example

-mutually recursive functions.
-Here, though, the mutual
+of mutually recursive functions.
+Here, though,

-inductive, but because the definitions for the two terms are
+for the two terms are themselves mutually

-themselves mutually inductive!
+inductive!

 In order to test this solution, we need to define

-, too.
-I've done that for you and
+occurs-free?, too.
+I've done that for you

-try to write occurs-free?
+However, try to write occurs-free? on your own

-you read it:
+first before you read it:

 (occurs-free? v exp)